Ritahchanger/system_design/api-gateways/README.md

 The system supports multiple implementation patterns based on your architectural needs:

 ### 1. Centralized Gateway Pattern
+In this pattern, there is a single API Gateway that serves as the entry point for all clients (web, mobile, IoT, etc.) into your system.

+Instead of having multiple gateways (like in BFF), every client talks to one centralized gateway, which then routes requests to the appropriate backend microservices.
 ```mermaid
 graph TD
     A[Single API Gateway] --> B[Service 1]